dimajix/flowman/docs/spec/relation/kafka.md

 The Kafak relation is provided via the `flowman-kafka` plugin.
 It allows you to access Kafka topics both in batch and in stream processing, both as sources and as sinks

+## Plugin

+This relation type is provided as part of the `flowman-kafka` plugin, which needs to be enabled in your `namespace.yml` file.
+See [namespace documentation](../namespace.md) for more information for configuring plugins.

 ## Example

 ```yaml